nexmo-community/nexmo-messages-facebook-dialogflow/README.md

 For testing, you can set your app up as a Small Talk Bot that will generate chirpy responses to anything you ask it.
 Once you've confirmed everything is working you'll want to move to using your own Intents and Entities to make it _useful_.

-For more information on getting Dialogflow up and running, check out the [Dialogflow documentation](https://dialogflow.com/docs/getting-started).
+For more information on getting Dialogflow up and running, check out the [Dialogflow ES documentation](https://dialogflow.com/docs/getting-started).